 - pearl fringe curtains – $22 ($11 x 2)

 *I splurged on a professional cake because I wanted it to be the focal point of the table AND knew I’d have a million other things to do, so it was worth it to me to outsource.
 However, you could also make your own unicorn cake for around $25 for materials (including horn and ears), bringing the total closer to $100.

 - treat containers/plates

 - frame + paper (for printing the sign)

 - Ikea table (This is a $9 Linnmon Tabletop + Adils Legs at $4 each.)

 - tissue tassels (extras pulled off a garland)

 **The cellophane bags were a mix of the Spirit brand from Target (with the gold dots) and clear bags from Michaels.
 I had both leftover from past projects.

-As you can see, even small details still add up quick!
-And I used a lot of items that were already owned.
+As you can see, even small details still add up quickly!
+And I used a LOT of items that I already owned.
 Just something to keep in mind for your planning.